 895 South Center Street – 775-843-7852 – map

 24-hour vending-machine service available with spring and distilled water at 50 cents per gallon.
 Well-lit at night.
-Easy access to fill your own portable containers.
-Must have your own containers — no containers available for sale.
-Bulk distilled available to fill up larger quantities than 1, 3 and 5 gallon bottles — call and set up an appointment.
+Cash only.
+Easy access to fill your own sanitized containers.
+One and three-gallon containers for sale.
+Check the website or call for further info.

 The Melting Pot World Emporium

 1049 South Virginia Street – 775-322-9445 – map